ratepay/magento2-module/README.md

 ````

 ### Option 2 (Web Setup Wizard):
 Navigate to the component manager in adminarea of the Shop.
 Choose the RatePAY Payment Module and activate it.
 For further information and prerequisites depending on module installation from adminarea please follow the official Magento 2 documentation : http://devdocs.magento.com/guides/v2.1/comp-mgr/module-man/compman-checklist.html

 ## Changelog

+### Version 1.1.3 - Released 2019-02-11
+* Fix Validator Exception Import

 ### Version 1.1.2 - Released 2018-05-23
 * change path of block class messages